-Courses transferred from any accredited institution and clearly matching the criteria for a general education course under the Illinois Articulation Initiative (IAI) will count toward Eastern's general education requirements, even if we offer no comparable course.
+Courses transferred from any regionally accredited institution and clearly matching the criteria for a general education course under the Illinois Articulation Initiative (IAI) will count toward Eastern's general education requirements, even if we offer no comparable course.

 Community college and university courses are subject to change at any time.
 Courses without a direct equivalency will transfer as electives.
 Electives may be placed in major, minor and/or general education requirements.
 All college-level courses will be applied towards graduation hours.